alphaxleonidas/steamguard-cli-android/docs/TERMUX_BUILD.md

 `termux-setup-storage` creates for you.
 If the filename differs, check with `ls storage/downloads/` first.)

-Alternatively, clone directly with git if you have a repo URL you trust — for something handling Steam credentials, that means either the official project repo or a fork you personally control and have reviewed.
-Don't clone and build an unfamiliar third-party fork sight-unseen; there's no way to verify what it actually does before it's running with access to your `maFile`s.

 Alternatively, cloning the GitHub repo is the **Recommended** method.
 Make sure you trust the repo because it will handling your Steam credentials.